Selective Muscular Stretching

 Hamstrings Stretch

-Straighten your legs from a standing position and slowly bend forward at the waist.
-Allow your hands to travel downward along the line of your body as far as comfortably possible at the point where you feel an intense stretch in your hamstrings, grab onto your legs and hold this position for the desired amount of time.
+Straighten your legs from standing and slowly bend forward at the waist.
+Allow your hands to travel downward along the line of your body as far as comfortably possible at the point where you feel an intense stretch in your hamstrings.
+Grab onto your legs and hold this position for the desired time.

 Calf Stretch

-Stand on a raised block of wood and grasp a stationary object for balance.
-Take your left foot off of the block to stand on your right leg.
+Stand on a raised wood block and grasp a stationary object for balance.
+Take your left foot off the block to stand on your right leg.
 Slowly allow your right heel to travel downward as far as comfortably possible.
-Hold this position for the desired amount of time and repeat the process on the left.
+Hold this position for the desired time and repeat the process on the left.

-Note: Since only one major artery feeds each calf muscles (the sural artery feeds the gastrocnemius, and the posterior tibial artery feeds the soleus), blood flow tends to be reduced during this training.
-This causes lactic acid to accrue fairly rapidly and substantially increases the potential for muscular cramping.
+Note: Since only one major artery feeds each calf muscle (the sural artery feeds the gastrocnemius, and the posterior tibial artery feeds the soleus), blood flow tends to be reduced during this training.
+It causes lactic acid to accrue fairly rapidly and substantially increases the potential for muscular cramping.
 Hence, selective stretching is especially crucial in calves.

 Page Reference